shubham526/trec-ikat-website/docs/guidelines.md

 ## **Collection**

-The text collection contains a subset of ClueWeb22 documents, prepared by the organizers in collaboration with CMU.
+The text collection contains a subset of **ClueWeb22-B** documents, prepared by the organizers in collaboration with CMU.
 The goal is to retrieve passages from target open-domain text collections.
 Provenance must be provided from documents in the collection.

-**Note.** Each participating team must sign an individual agreement and return it to the organizers to be able to download the collection.
+:exclamation: :boom: **Note.** Each participating team must sign an individual agreement and return it to the organizers to be able to download the collection.
 The individual agreement can be found [here](https://lemurproject.org/clueweb22/obtain.php).

 ### **Passage Segmentation**